Mykhail024/Mykhail024/README.md

 ### Hi there 👋

 - My name is Mykhailo
-- I’m currently learning C# and C++ in college
+- I’m currently learning C++ in college
-- I love developing AvaloniaUI, Qt applications
+- I love developing Qt applications
 - I'm a big fan of Unix systems
 - How to reach me:
   - E-mail: mykhailo.muzyka535@gmail.com